Get estimate

 OKRs are a framework used to define and track objectives and their outcomes.

-They help in setting clear, measurable goals that align with the overall product vision and business strategy.
+They help set clear, measurable goals aligning with the overall product vision and business strategy.

-For example, a product manager at Spotify might set an OKR to improve user engagement by 20% in the next quarter.
+For example, a Spotify product manager might set an OKR to improve user engagement by 20% in the next quarter.

 The key results to achieve this objective could include increasing daily active users, enhancing playlist personalization, and reducing app load time.